bellroy/timeline/README.md

 for its usage.

 ## Contribution
-We, Bellroy, actively maintains this project.
+Bellroy actively maintains this project.
 Feel free to submit issues and pull requests!
 Our primary timezone is GMT+11.

 The code is formatted with [`ormolu`](https://hackage.haskell.org/package/ormolu)